Local events, grants and funding, awards, citizenship, consultation and local wellbeing.

 How can I become an Australian Citizen?

 You need to make an application to become an Australian Citizen.
-The Federal Government Department of Immigration & Multicultural & Indigenous Affairs is responsible for Australian Citizenship and processes all applications.
+The Federal Government Department of Immigration and Citizenship is responsible for Australian Citizenship and processes all applications.

 How long does the citizenship process take?

 Council is not involved in the processing of applications.
-If you have submitted an application and you would like to check on how it is proceeding, you should contact the Department of Immigration & Multicultural & Indigenous Affairs on 131 880.
+If you have submitted an application and you would like to check on how it is proceeding, you should contact the Department of Immigration & Citizenship on 131 880.
 The Department will advise you in writing once your application has been approved, and forward your certificate to Council so that you can attend a citizenship ceremony.

 Is there a fee involved?

-Yes.
-The fee is payable to the Department of Immigration & Multicultural & Indigenous Affairs.
-To find out what the current fee is, you should contact the Department of Immigration & Multicultural & Indigenous Affairs on 131 880.
+Yes, the fee is payable to the Department of Immigration and Citizenship.
+To find out what the current fee is, you should contact the Department of Immigration and Citizenship on 131 880.